Top 10 Sales Contest Ideas

 1. Actions over outcomes

-So, I’d advise you to reward your sale team’s top performers for their intentions and efforts, instead of on the ultimate result.
+So, I’d advise you to reward your sales team’s top performers for their intentions and efforts instead of on the ultimate result.

 To summarize, try to reward employees for their actions instead of just the outcomes.
 Create a sales contest with a metric that measures effort over final sales volume.
 Knowing that their efforts are being rewarded will encourage sales reps to work harder at their job, ultimately improving their interest in work, as well as allowing them to achieve a sense of accomplishment for their efforts, regardless of how the customer reacted (because that is not in your sales rep’s hands).